Joe Biden Says People Thought He Was Gay For Supporting Women’s Rights

 “We finally were in a position where we started to begin the women’s movement, and began to treat women — I remember because I was such a big supporter of the E.R.A in 1972, quote — to show you how things have changed, thank God — ‘Well, you know why Biden is for the E.R.A., he’s probably gay.’
 Not a joke.”

-As the publication notes, Biden was comparing the changes that had taken place in the late 1960s and early 1970s to what is presently happening in the country.
+As the publication noted, Biden was comparing the changes that had taken place in the late 1960s and early 1970s to what is presently happening in the country.

 Biden has not always supported women’s rights, however.